SSProve/ssprove/README.md

     valid_package L I I (ID I).
 ```

-Note the extra `flat I` condition on the interface which essentially forbids
+The extra `flat I` condition on the interface essentially forbids overloading:
-overloading: there cannot be two procedures in `I` that share the same name.
+there cannot be two procedures in `I` that share the same name, but have
-While our interfaces could in theory allow such procedures in general, the
+different types.
+While the types of our interfaces could in theory allow such
-way we build packages forbid us from ever implementing them, hence the
+overloading, the way we build packages forbids us from ever implementing them,
-restriction.
+hence the restriction.

 The two identity laws are as follows:
 ```coq